 Depilatories (Hair Removal Creams)

 Waxing is found on most salon and spa menus.
-A (typically resin-based) product is spread over hair, and then quickly ripped off in order to remove hair from the root.
-Waxing removes the entire hair, therefore providing longer results than shaving or depilatory creams.
-However, there is a downside—it can be painful or leave you with burns if done wrong.
+The wax (typically resin-based) is spread over hair, and then quickly ripped off in order to remove hair from the root.
+Waxing removes the entire hair, providing longer results than shaving or depilatory creams.
+However, there is a downside: It can be painful, and for some, it can even cause allergic reactions.

 If you want your stomach hair gone forever, the best way to go is generally electrolysis.
 It's the only FDA approved method of permanent hair removal.
-Unlike laser hair removal, all hair colors and skin tones can safely receive electrolysis.
-Be warned though, it takes multiple sessions, and can be painful.
+Unlike some forms of laser hair removal, all hair colors and skin tones can safely receive electrolysis.
+Be warned though, it takes multiple sessions and can be painful.

-Apply a topical anesthetic, like topical lidocaine cream, prior to treatment to help with pain.
+Apply a topical anesthetic, like topical lidocaine cream, prior to treatment to help with pain and discomfort.

-Laser and other light-based technologies like IPL (intense pulsed light) work to impair the hair follicle, and are FDA approved for permanent hair reduction.
-However, with most lasers, you need dark hair and light skin for results, which excludes the majority of people.
-Laser hair removal can also be expensive, as it requires multiple sessions.
-Risks also include scarring, blisters, burns, pigmentation, and pain.
+Laser and other light-based technologies like IPL (intense pulsed light) work to impair the hair follicle and are FDA approved for permanent hair reduction.
+There was a time when lasers only worked on dark hair and light skin for results, but the technology has come a long way.